9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ghci> :module +Text.Regex.Posix
 ```

-The only function that we\'re likely to need for normal use is the
+The only function that we're likely to need for normal use is the
 regexp matching function, an infix operator named `(=`)\~ (borrowed from
 Perl).
-The first hurdle to overcome is that Haskell\'s regexp libraries
+The first hurdle to overcome is that Haskell's regexp libraries
 make heavy use of polymorphism.
 As a result, the type signature of the
 `(=`)\~ operator is difficult to understand, so we will not explain it
 here.